biocatchltd/yellowbox-snowglobe/known_quirks.md

   creates it on the fly if needed)
 * `flatten`
   * the resulting table will only have the `values` column
+* async queries
-* async queries: snowglobe always handles queries synchronously.
+  * snowglobe always handles queries synchronously.
 It also stores async results to be retieved later as though they were async.
 As such, snowglobe queries will never be in a "pending" state.
+  * all stored async results are cleared when retrieved, this means that each async result can only be retrieved once.